Summit County commissioners proclaim June as Mountain Rescue Awareness Month

 The Summit County Rescue Group is an all-volunteer, nonprofit organization operating under the statutory authority of the Summit County Sheriff’s Office.
 The group has about 65 active members, including 11 mission coordinators.
 Last year, the group responded to more than 185 calls for service, and members typically donate a total of 7,000 to 10,000 hours each year for training and rescues.

-“I’ve lived the search and rescue way of life for over 30 years, and I think I know a little about how fortunate Summit County is to have its volunteer backcountry search and rescue responders,” Colorado Search and Rescue Association President Jeff Sparhawk said.
+“I’ve lived the search and rescue way of life for over 30 years, and I think I know a little about how fortunate Summit County is to have its volunteer backcountry search and rescue responders,” Colorado Search and Rescue Association President Jeff Sparhawk said in the release.
 “In my experience, I see few, if any, counties that have what you have in Summit.
 These are the type of people every community needs and wants.”

 The Summit County Rescue Group is available 24 hours a day at no charge.
 All funding for the group comes from grants and donations.